 - 1) When you begin Word, you will usually already have a blank document.
 If you don't already have a blank document ready for use, then create a new blank document by pressing [Ctrl] [N] or by selecting File and New from the ribbon. - 2) Type the word Name. - 3) Press the [Tab] key.
-Your insertion point will move to line up with the first tab marker on the ruler. - 4) Type Score and press [Enter] to start a new paragraph on a new line. - 5) On the new line type Bob and press [Tab].
+Your insertion point will move to line up with the first tab marker (a little less than 1 1⁄2 cm on the ruler). - 4) Type Score and press [Enter] to start a new paragraph on a new line. - 5) On the new line type Bob and press [Tab].
 The insertion point will once again line up with the first tab marker. - 6) Type 6 and press [Enter]. - 7) On the next line type Ann.
 Press [Tab] and type 7.
 Because of the tab markers, each of the scores will be perfectly lined up.
 It is not usually possible to get text lined up this precisely by pressing the space bar, since the letters that make up the text in front of the spaces will be all different widths.
-Try lining up the same text by inserting several spaces instead of one tab and they will never quite be lined up straight. - 8) Click the Show/Hide icon ¶ on the toolbar.
-When hidden characters are displayed, the tabs will appear as an arrow. - 9) Click the Show/Hide icon again.
+Try lining up the same text by inserting several spaces instead of one tab and they will rarely ever be lined up straight. - 8) Click the Show/Hide icon \P on the toolbar.
+When hidden characters are displayed, the tabs will appear as an arrow. - 9) Click the Show/Hide icon again to turn it off.